Albemarle Corporation: History

 In 2008, Albemarle and Sinobrom, a marketer of bromine derivatives in China, formed Sinobrom Albemarle Bromine Chemicals (Shandong) Company Ltd., a bromine-related joint venture.

 In 2008, Albemarle acquired Sorbent Technologies Corporation, whose technology controls mercury emissions from coal-fired power plants, for $22.5 million.

 In 2009, Albemarle and TAYF, an affiliate of SABIC, created a catalysts joint venture to build a world-scale organometallics production facility in Jubail.

 In January 2012, Albemarle expanded its production capabilities for finished polyolefin catalysts in Baton Rouge.

 Albemarle also expanded its South Haven API production site and upgraded its multi-product cGMP active pharmaceutical ingredient (API) manufacturing facility.

 In September 2012, Albemarle was one of the three chemical companies that backed the Citizens for Fire Safety industry group that lobbied for use of flame retardant in consumer products including furniture and baby products.

 In 2014, Albemarle completed the sale of its antioxidant, ibuprofen and propofol businesses to SI Group.

 In January 2015, Albemarle acquired Rockwood Holdings for $6.2 billion in stock.
 Albemarle then announced it would realign its global business units: Chemetall Surface Treatment, Refining Solutions and Performance Chemicals.

 In August 2015, the company announced the relocation of its headquarters from Baton Rouge, Louisiana to Charlotte, North Carolina.

 In October 2015, Albemarle announced the separation of the bromine and lithium businesses, previously together under Performance Chemicals.

 In December 2016, the company sold the Chemetall Surface Treatment business to BASF for $3.2 billion.

 In January 2017, the company acquired the Jiangli New Materials Science and Technology Co. lithium business for $145 million.

 In October 2019, the company formed a lithium joint venture with Mineral Resources.

+In June, 2021, Albermarle completed the sale of its Fine Chemistry Services (FCS) business to W. R. Grace & Co. for approximately $570 million.
+This sale included Albemarle's operations in Tyrone, Pennsylvania and South Haven, Michigan.